 One of England's most influential administrators is born.
 Essex's Doug Insole did play nine Tests, with his unusually bottom-handed technique bringing one century, in Durban in 1956-57, but it was upon retirement that he really made a name for himself.
 His CV includes being an England selector for 19 years (he was the man who dropped Geoff Boycott for slow - or, in Insole's words, "selfish" - batting), on the MCC committee for over 20, and managing two England tours of Australia, including one in 1978-79, when he managed to ward off the advances of Kerry Packer.

-Phil Simmons, who was born today in Trinidad, never quite translated his clean-hitting potential to the top level for West Indies, although he threatened to crack it in 1992-93, when he made his one Test hundred - 110 at the MCG - and a couple of 80s against Australia and Pakistan.
+Phil Simmons, who was born today in Trinidad, never quite translated his clean-hitting potential to the top level for West Indies.
+In 1992-93, he made his one Test hundred - 110 at the MCG - and a couple of 80s against Australia and Pakistan.
 Simmons excelled at Leicestershire, whom he helped to the County Championship in 1996 and 1998.
 His earlier experiences of cricket in England were less happy: in 1988 he was struck by David Lawrence in a tour game and had to have emergency brain surgery to save his life.
 He went into coaching after retirement, first unsuccessfully with Zimbabwe, who sacked him in 2005, and then with Ireland, who, under his guidance, caught the attention of all in the 2011 World Cup where they beat England.
 He took over as West Indies coach after the 2015 World Cup.
 But it was a tumultuous stint in which he was suspended soon after his appointment for saying he hadn't been allowed to pick the squad he wanted.
 Then, six months after he led West Indies to a World T20 title, the board sacked him on the grounds of "differences in culture and strategic approach".
 In February 2017, Afghanistan snapped him up as a consultant.